-Our ancient lizard brains are responsible for the four responses we often default to when in a situation we perceive as threatening: people-pleasing (hyper-socialisation), fight, flight, and freeze.
-Because this primitive part of us doesn’t distinguish between real and perceived threat, it doesn’t matter whether we are actually in danger or not: most often we’ll go into one of these responses in everyday situations when in fact we’re perfectly safe, such as when we’re socialising in a large group or in a disagreement with someone we love.
+Different parts of our brains are responsible for the four responses we often default to when in a situation we perceive as threatening: people-pleasing (hyper-socialisation), fight, flight, and freeze.
+Because these responses don’t distinguish between real and perceived threat, it doesn’t matter whether we are actually in danger or not: most often we’ll go into one of these responses in everyday situations when in fact we’re perfectly safe, such as when we’re socialising in a large group or in a disagreement with someone we love.

 What Is The Fight or Flight Response?

 We’re actually talking about four different survival responses.
 In brief: hyper-socialisation appears as trying to keep everyone happy.
 This could involve telling lots of jokes, giving lots of compliments, or smiling and laughing much more than you might otherwise.
 The fight response can manifest as outright aggression, or as trying to exert control over a situation.
 Flight causes us to want to disengage, run away, and hide, while freeze involves a level of dissociation where we literally freeze up, often becoming unable to move or act.

 These are emotional responses which may have been caused by unresolved trauma at some point in our history, and triggered by a current event.
 The more evolved part of our brain, our neocortex, would allow us to rationalise and notice that we are not in any real danger and that we don’t need to fight or dissociate.
 But this part of our brain doesn’t respond as quickly as the older limbic system, and instead our survival instincts kick in much faster and prevent us from behaving the way we would like to.